-Internet Explorer 11 & 10 are considered as the best possible versions of Microsoft‘s proprietary browser; Internet Explorer.
-With Windows 8 as well as Windows 7, you can use IE 10 and IE 11.
-Well, in both these iterations, some users have reported facing a problem that, whenever they try to download and open a PDF file, Internet Explorer will not open PDF files.
+Internet Explorer 11 is considered as the best possible version of Microsoft‘s proprietary browser; Internet Explorer.
+With Windows 10/8/7, you can use IE 11.
+Well, some users have reported facing a problem that, whenever they try to download and open a PDF file, Internet Explorer will not open PDF files.

 Sometimes IE just hangs while downloading PDF files.
 For this issue; you can use the Task Manager to end up the session.
 There have also been cases where many times, the file loads up – but partially.
 They may open just fine in other browsers, but not in IE.